sriramlab/SUMRHE/README.md

 --nworkers : Number of workers for multiprocessing to calculate stochastic genome-wide LD scores.
 Default is 4.
 --nvecs : Number of random vectors to use for estimating stochastic genome-wide LD scores.
 Default is 10.
 --step_size : Number of SNPs to process in each step of estimating stochastic genome-wide LD scores.
 Default is 1000.
+--seed : Seed for estimating stochastic genome-wide LD scores.
+If not specified, the default numpy (pseudo) random number generator will be used.
 ```

 ## TODO's